Priya-26-11/KPMG_Internship/README.md

 # KPMG_Internship
-This repository contains the answers of the KPMG tasks
+This repository contains the answers of tasks given during the KPMG internship.